Joysaha189/CSI-Based-Sign-Language-Recognition-Using-CNN-GRU-Architecture-Enhanced-with-Attention/README.md

 2\.
-Zhewei Yao, Amir Gholami, Sheng Shen, Kurt Keutzer, and Michael W. Mahoney.
-Adahessian: An adaptive second order optimizer for machine learning.
-AAAI (Accepted), 2021.

-3\.
 T. F. Sanam and H. Godrich, "FuseLoc: A CCA Based Information Fusion for Indoor Localization Using CSI Phase and Amplitude of Wifi Signals," ICASSP 2019 - 2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Brighton, UK, 2019, pp. 7565-7569, doi: 10.1109/ICASSP.2019.8683316.